4 Tips to Green your Batteries at Home

 Every year in the United States, Americans buy, use and throw out billions of batteries.

-Because some types of batteries still contain toxic constituents, such as mercury and cadmium, they can pose a potential threat to human health and the environment if improperly disposed.
+Because some types of batteries still contain toxic constituents, such as mercury and cadmium, they can pose a potential threat to human health and the environment if improperly disposed of.

 ✔ Know the health hazards of improper disposal – Batteries may produce the following potential problems or hazards: